Lactose intolerance: Diagnosis

 In order to assess lactose intolerance, intestinal function is challenged by ingesting more dairy products than can be readily digested.
 Clinical symptoms typically appear within 30 minutes, but may take up to two hours, depending on other foods and activities.
 Substantial variability in response (symptoms of nausea, cramping, bloating, diarrhea, and flatulence) is to be expected, as the extent and severity of lactose intolerance varies among individuals.

 The next step is to determine whether it is due to primary lactase deficiency or an underlying disease that causes secondary lactase deficiency.
-Physicians should investigate the presence of undiagnosed coeliac disease, Crohn's disease, or other enteropathies when secondary lactase deficiency is suspected and infectious gastroenteritis has been ruled out.
+Physicians should investigate the presence of undiagnosed celiac disease, Crohn's disease, or other enteropathies when secondary lactase deficiency is suspected and infectious gastroenteritis has been ruled out.

 Lactose intolerance is distinct from milk allergy, an immune response to cow's milk proteins.
 They may be distinguished in diagnosis by giving lactose-free milk, producing no symptoms in the case of lactose intolerance, but the same reaction as to normal milk in the presence of a milk allergy.
 A person can have both conditions.
 If positive confirmation is necessary, four tests are available.